Classy AI for Faculty

 What a session looks like

-A student in your linear algebra course opens Classy and types something simple: I don't understand why eigenvectors matter.
+A student in your course opens Classy and types something simple: I don't understand why this works.
 Classy asks the student a question.
 The student answers.
 Classy asks another.

 Within a few exchanges, it has located the actual point where understanding broke down.
-Perhaps a missing intuition about linear transformations from two semesters earlier, or a brittle grasp of basis change.
+Perhaps a missing intuition from an earlier unit, or a brittle grasp of a concept the current material quietly rests on.
 It begins rebuilding from there.

 After the dialogue, the student is offered a short, conversational quiz calibrated to the level they have just demonstrated.
 If they hesitate on a question, that hesitation is recorded.
 The next session begins where the last one ended.

-In STEM, the cost of a shortcut surfaces two semesters later, when the foundation that should have been built isn't there.
+The cost of a shortcut is invisible at submission and obvious later — when the capability that should have been built isn't there.

 Where Classy is architecturally different